//cdn.supadupa.me/themes/20062/assets/favicon.ico?1770307490 ARCH - Julian Support

 What does this service offer?

-• Emotional support - give you a non-judgemental space for you to talk about how you are feeling
+• Emotional support - providing a space to talk

-• Go to groups and activities in your area with you
+• Attending groups and activities in local communities

-• Point you in the direction for longer-term services to support with your housing or financial situation.
+• Signposting to longer-term services to support with housing or finances

-• Help you book and go to appointments with you e.g. GP or mental health
+• Help to book and attend appointments e.g. with a GP

-• Help to get you into a routine with supporting and prompting activities of daily living e.g., cooking, cleaning, using public transport
+• Help to set a routine, with support and prompts around things like cooking, cleaning, using public transport

 What is the referral process?